laantorchaweb/preloader/README.md

 });
 ```
-By default the plugin will hide the images that you passed but that don't have the data attribute.
+By default the plugin will hide the images that you passed but that don't have the data atribute.
 This is useful for images that you don't want to show in the mobile site.
 If you prefer to display those empty tags you can set `hideIfNoData` to *false* when calling the plugin.
 (Check this out on the demo by resizing the window and reloading the page).

 Live Demo
 ---------